vichasselmann/vichasselmann.github.io/_posts/2018-01-28-ai-programming-series.markdown

 ![Action Diagram Model]({{site.baseurl}}/img/aiseries/ClassDiagram.png)
 {:refdef}

-As you can see the components himself are relatively simple and it is also simple implementing them.
+As you can see the components themselves are relatively simple and it is also simple implementing them.

 - **Intelligence** (which works as a brain) is our main component and it holds all decisions from the AI Agent in a list. **GetHighestDecision** will return the choosen **Decision**, so our agent can behave according to the most valuable action during execution.
 - **Decision** contains a weight that dictates how important it is and it will executes **EvaluateScore** to calculate Action Score.